m1ckr1sk/A-Star-Ruby/astar/README.md

 ```

 ##Running system using docker-compose
 [docker-compose](https://docs.docker.com/compose/) is a convenient way to spin up the entire system within docker containers.
-Once you have docker-compose installed, build the docker images by running:
+Once you have docker-compose installed, go to the main project directory (the one containing docker-compose.yml) and build the docker images by running:

 ```bash
 docker-compose build